jbcoe/value_types/presentations/vocabulary_types_2023_11_8.md

 }
 ```

-Pointers are a poor fit for owned data, we'll need to implement all special member functions and manually check const-qualified methods - const does not propagate to a pointee when the pointer is accessed through a const-access path.
+Pointers are a poor fit for owned data as we need to implement all special member functions and manually check const-qualified methods (const does not propagate to a pointee when the pointer is accessed through a const-access path).

 ---